rogerlew/advanced-human-factors/2024_schedule.md

 ## Nina

-Nielsen J, Usability Now, Chapter01-Executive Summary.pdf (on github)
+<strike>Nielsen J, Usability Now, Chapter01-Executive Summary.pdf (on github)</strike>

-What Is Design Thinking and Why Is It Important?
-Rim Razzouk, Valerie Shute What_Is_Design_Thinking_and_Why_Is_It_Im 1.pdf
+<strike>What Is Design Thinking and Why Is It Important?
+Rim Razzouk, Valerie Shute
+What_Is_Design_Thinking_and_Why_Is_It_Im 1.pdf</strike>
 ​
-Design thinking as an effective method for problem-setting and need-finding for entrepreneurial teams addressing wicked problems, Rahmin Bender-Salazar s13731-023-00291-2.pdf
+<strike>Design thinking as an effective method for problem-setting and need-finding for entrepreneurial teams addressing wicked problems, Rahmin Bender-Salazar
+s13731-023-00291-2.pdf</strike>

 <strike>The UX of AI (I'M VERY INTERESTED ON THIS ONE, and it coincides with leading with principles)</strike>
 https://uxofai.com/

-Design thinking as an effective method for problem-setting and need-finding for entrepreneurial teams addressing wicked problems
 Other non-paper related topics:

-- I would like to discuss the importance of leading with principles (design, product, how we work) in product development.
-I'd love to use my current profession as a case study.
+- <strike>I would like to discuss the importance of leading with principles (design, product, how we work) in product development.
+I'd love to use my current profession as a case study. </strike>
-- Generative AI for Customer Experience (Chat-based Interactions)
-- Evolution of User Experience to Product Design: What's Next?
+- <strike>Evolution of User Experience to Product Design: What's Next?  </strike>
+- <strike>Generative AI for Customer Experience (Chat-based Interactions)</strike>
-- Discussion about critiques on Design Thinking
+- <strike>Discussion about critiques on Design Thinking</strike>

+## Jenna

+<strike>Signal detection theory in radiographic images</strike>
+Affordances and affordance-based design to address usability Hand tool design for surgeons